Static vacuum extensions with prescribed Bartnik boundary data near a general static vacuum metric: Introduction

 We include a fundamental result used in Theorem~\ref{th:trivial} that is of independent interest.
 Let $h$ be a symmetric $(0,2)$-tensor on a Riemannian manifold $(M, g)$.
 We say a vector field $X$ is \emph{$h$-Killing} if $L_X g =h$.
 The next theorem shows that if $h$ is analytic, then a local $h$-Killing vector can globally extend on an analytic manifold.
 It generalizes the classic result of Nomizu for local Killing vector fields when $h=0$. \begin{Theorem}[Cf. { \cite[Lemma 2.6]{Anderson:2008}}] Let $(U, g)$ be a connected, analytic Riemannian manifold.
 Let $h$ be an analytic, symmetric $(0,2)$-tensor on $U$.
 Let $\Omega \subset U$ be a connected open subset satisfying $\pi_1(U, \Omega)=0$.
 Then an $h$-Killing vector field $X$ in~$\Omega$ can be extended to a unique $h$-Killing vector field on the whole manifold~$U$. \end{Theorem} We remark that a similar statement already appeared in the work of Anderson~ \cite[Lemma 2.6]{Anderson:2008} with an outline of proof.
 We give an alternative proof similar to Nomizu's proof.
 The proof is included in Section~\ref{se:h}.

-{\bf Structure of the paper:} In Section~\ref{se:prelim}, we give preliminary results that will be used in later sections.
+{\bf Structure of the paper:} In Section~\ref{se:prelim}, we provide preliminary results that will be used in later sections.
 In Section~\ref{se:gauge}, we introduce the gauge conditions essential to study the boundary value problem and discuss the kernel of the linearized problem.
-In Section~\ref{se:static-regular}, we prove Theorem~\ref{th:trivial} and, along the line, discuss the static regular assumptions.
+In Section~\ref{se:static-regular}, we prove Theorem~\ref{th:trivial} and, along the way, discuss the assumptions of static regular assumptions.
 Then we complete the proof of Theorem~\ref{existence} in Section~\ref{se:solution}.
 Theorem~\ref{generic} and Corollary~\ref{co2} are proven in Section~\ref{se:perturbation}.
-We prove Theorem~\ref{th:extension} in Section~\ref{se:h}, which can be read independently from all other sections.
+We prove Theorem~\ref{th:extension} in Section~\ref{se:h}, which can be read independently of all other sections.